 - transport to workcamp

 - educational materials

 - 25% discount for your next workcamp abroad

 This fee does not include transport to leader training.

 New leaders are prepared during a training cycle for campleaders.
 The crucial part of the cycle is a weekend training that will be led by experienced campleaders and INEX trainers.
 By applying to the training cycle and paying the fee you apply for the workcamp leading experience.

 1. Leader training

 One day training

 What to expect from being a leader?
 What is partner and inclusive leadership?
 How to avoid conflicts?
 How to motivate a team?
 You will learn all of that at your campleader training.

-It is here, where we do the final confirmation of your choice of a workcamp which you are going to lead.
 If the date of the training does not fit your schedule, it is no problem, we will figure it our with you individually.